telnetdoogie/synology-kernelmodules/README.md

 I am just using docker now which automates all the above.
 All you have to pass is the platform name, like `apollolake` or `geminilake`

-* `privileged` is only required if the syno toolkit is being used (unsure whether it's entirely necessary)
 * mapping a volume like the below will automatically pull the created modules out of the build onto the host for publishing.

 | :warning: I strongly advise you DO NOT run this in a container on your NAS as the host.
 The toolkit specifically advises against that, and I think given what it does with `/proc` it might not be a great idea. |